 Companion planting is a method of planting plants together so that they benefit each other in some ways.
 Some enrich the soil and others attract attract beneficial insects, repel bad guys, or trick the bad guys with scent disguise.

-Some plants, such as chrysanthemums, will deter insects such as flea beetles which cause yellow leaves on tomato plants.
+Some plants, such as chrysanthemums, will deter insects such as flea beetles which cause leaf spotting and yellow leaves on tomato plants.
 Others like leaf hoppers can cause tomato plant curling leaves.

 Forgetting to add companion plants is a common vegetable garden mistake.
 Keep reading to find out how to use nasturtiums to help your vegetable garden plants and avoid this problem.

 Nasturtiums make Great companion plants for veggies